Topic2-Gene-Regulation-Immune-Cells/abT-Tact-cells-Team2/README.md

 1. Yoshida, H., et al. (2019).
 The cis-Regulatory Atlas of the Mouse Immune System.
 Cell, 176(4), 897–912.e20.

 2. — Zhang, Y., et al. (2023). *T cell development and differentiation: insights from single-cell transcriptomics.* *Signal Transduction and Targeted Therapy*, **8**, 191. [https://doi.org/10.1038/s41392-023-01471-y](https://doi.org/10.1038/s41392-023-01471-y)

+3. Assistance from AI tools was used throughout the project, particularly for code development and refining written formulations.

 ## 8. Appendix